Children’s Mental Health Week?

 It means that children aren’t interacting emotionally as much as they were 30 years ago.

-You’ve seen the little kid out with Mum or Dad in town.
+You’ve seen the little child out with Mum or Dad in town.
 They’ve gone for a coffee for a treat.
-The drinks come, Mum or Dad on the phone and the kid staring into space.
+The drinks come, Mum or Dad on the phone and the child staring into space.

 How many times have you seen groups of girls, around 14 years old out together, but all looking at their phones!

-And the parent picking up their kids from school with their child/ren walking home behind them while they scan Instagram to remark on the image of someone’s lunch.
+And the parent picking up their children from school with their child/ren walking home behind them while they scan Instagram to remark on the image of someone’s lunch.